Back to Blogs

 There are many ways to address these problems in machine learning algorithms and make them work better.

-Firstly, it is crucial to identify flaws in the input data and labels using tools like Encord Active and ensure it is properly preprocessed.
-Doing this kind of data assessment helps to find potential issues such as missing values, incorrect data, outliers, or skewed data distribution.
+This kind of data assessment helps identify potential issues such as missing values, incorrect data, outliers, or skewed data distribution.

 Secondly, it is possible to find the optimal model hyper-parameters by monitoring training progress with tools like Weights & Biases or TensorBoard.
 Additionally, monitoring training progress can help detect model problems early on.

-In this post we will cover 4 practical ways to efficiently debug your computer vision models:
+In this post, we will cover 4 practical ways to efficiently debug your computer vision models:

 Why do you need to debug computer vision models?